Les Keiter

 Lester Keiter (April 27, 1919 – April 14, 2009), also known as the "General", was a newscaster and sports director of Honolulu, Hawaii television station KHON-TV.
-Keiter, who also lived in New York and San Francisco, also called some of the biggest fights in the history of boxing.
+Keiter, who also lived in New York, Philadelphia and San Francisco, also called some of the biggest fights in the history of boxing.

 Early career

 Lester Keiter was born and raised in Seattle and graduated from the University of Washington.
 He began his broadcasting career after World War II when he began announcing for a minor league baseball team.